JanssenProject/jans/README.md

 A BIG thanks to all the amazing contributors!! 👏 👏

 There are many ways you can contribute.
 Of course, you can contribute code.
-But we also need people to write documentation and guides, to help us with testing, to answer questions on the forums and chat, to review PRs, to help us with devops and CI/CD, to provide feedback on usability, and to promote the project through outreach.
+But we also need people to write documentation and guides, to help us with testing, to answer questions on the forums and chat, to review PRs, to help us with DevOps and CI/CD, to provide feedback on usability, and to promote the project through outreach.
 Also, by sharing metrics with us, we can gain valuable insights into how the software performs in the wild.

 <a href="https://digitalpublicgoods.net/">
   <img src="https://github.com/JanssenProject/jans/blob/main/docs/assets/DPGA_color_logo.png" alt="DPGA" width="113"/>